Mid-1960s Amnesia Thriller Captures Mid-century Trauma And Tragedy

 As solidly represented by Gregory Peck, the very postwar image of stolidly reassuring masculine strength, his David Stillwell may be unaware that Idlewild has been renamed Kennedy Airport — indicating a more national level of trauma between his missing years of 1963 and 1965 — but his character’s staunch willingness to confront those hard truths head-on propels the plot through its many layers of surface realism.
 Bridging a loose trilogy between screenwriter Peter Stone’s earlier Charade (1963) and later Arabesque (1966) — forming a companion piece of sorts with Stone’s much later script for the New York City-shot, Walter Matthau-starring The Taking of Pelham One Two Three (1974) — the similar close concern with picturesque location, a near-sadistic facility with character- (and audience-) deception, and its hard-edged treatment of light-surface subject matter exact a price on its characters (and audiences) for all Mirage’s surface-level ease.

-As in the earlier and later films — along with the realistic character portraits that makes Taking such a joy among visceral 1970s thrillers — each satisfying yet discomforting plot revelation comes, in the specific case of Mirage, with the bashed-in skull of a lobby guard memorably named Joe Turtle (Neil Fitzgerald), the perfunctory shooting in a blind alley — by a steel-rimmed, glasses-wearing ally (George Kennedy) — that marks the ignoble end of Jack Weston’s Lester, a senior citizen assassin (House Jameson) fatally failing to collect his profession’s only form of social security at a busy parkway crossing, and — most disconcertingly — the telephone-wire strangulation of a charmingly rumpled private detective.
+As in the other films — along with the realistic character portraits that makes Taking such a joy among visceral 1970s thrillers — each satisfying yet discomforting plot revelation comes, in Mirage, with a security guard memorably named Joe Turtle (Neil Fitzgerald) definitively receiving a bash to the skull in in an empty lobby; a steel-rimmed, glasses-wearing hired gun (George Kennedy) perfunctorily dispatching Jack Weston’s Lester down a blind alley; a senior citizen hitman (House Jameson) rushing across a busy parkway and fatally failing to collect his profession’s only pension; and — most disconcertingly — a charmingly rumpled private detective being abruptly strangled with a live telephone wire.
 Each innocent’s and not-so-innocent’s demise brings Stillwell closer to the “truth”, with the last climactically precipitating both the unglamorously violent breakdown of the film’s star and his character’s mental breakthrough.
 In story terms, the traumatic truth of the film’s past 90 minutes is finally revealed, but at a considerable cost to Stillwell’s own forgotten complicity in the plot’s multiplicity of tragic outcomes: it is neither literal exaggeration nor figurative understatement to say that through the cunning misdirection of the film’s quotidian style, our postwar breadwinner has got his uptown-coiffured hair-style mussed.

 All of which the reviewer leaves for deserving viewers to discover for themselves.
 Kino Lorber’s Blu-ray plucks an equally deserving title from the forgotten depths of unjust obscurity, the Mirage of its title once again playing crisply and clearly — with an audio mix to match — on one’s home video equipment.
 In her 15-minute interview conducted exclusively for this Blu-ray, co-star Diane Baker, reminding this viewer in some of the film’s more casual moments of Charade’s Audrey Hepburn, reflects 54 years after the production on her role as mystery woman Shela in Mirage, sharing her memories of star Gregory Peck, co-star Walter Matthau, and the surprisingly subdued on-set working methods of director Edward Dmytryk.
 An 8 ½-minute photo gallery of wardrobe tests, production stills, and location photography imparts a similar level of appreciation for the work behind one of the last great black-and-white movies — in the old Hollywood sense of the descriptor — made by Universal Studios.

 In all, a more than worthwhile presentation of an undeservingly underknown film, gaining much in the intervening years for both effectively evoking and simultaneously undermining its seminal era.
-While another viewing is certainly in order to discover the extent to which its initial presentation of character, plot, and imagery survives its 109-minute viewing-revision, at least on a first viewing, this film Mirage pulls apart and reconstructs its star, setting, and mid-century milieu with the deceptive (un)ease of its Gotham skyscraper views.
+While another viewing may be in order to discover the extent to which its initial presentation of character, plot, and imagery survives a 109-minute re-viewing, this film Mirage on a startling first view pulls apart and reconstructs its star, setting, and mid-century milieu with the deceptive (un)ease of its Gotham skyscraper views.

 The images used in this review are credited to DVDBeaver and are captured from Kino Lorber’s Blu-ray Release.
 Thanks to Kino Lorber for providing a review copy.